This post was originally published on Dec. 30, 2015, and was updated on July 18, 2019.

 Getting to know the WordPress dashboard

-The first type of content we will discuss are posts versus pages.
+The bulk of your website will be built using posts and pages.
 Posts are generally used for content that is updated frequently, such as blog articles.
-For content that does not change as frequently, such as an About Me section, it is better to use pages.
+For content that does not change as frequently, such as an About Us or Contact link, it is better to use Pages.

-Most themes will display your most recent Posts by default.
-However, you can change this setting to always display a Page if you wish.
+Most themes will display your most recent posts on the home page by default (think blogs).
+However, you can change this setting to always display a static page if you wish.
 This option, as well as other options — like setting your time zone or changing the administrator email address — are found under the Settings tab on the left menu.

 The Appearance menu is where you will control your theme and everything related to the visual display of your website.
-Here you can select a theme, upload a new theme, or make customizations to the theme you are using.
+Here you can select and upload themes, create menus, and decide what will show in your sidebar using widgets.